vocdoni/docs/docs/architecture/components/entity.md

 For the most part, the entity metadata lives in the blockchain.
 Alternatively, it is indexed in the blockchain and retrieved using P2P communication.

 - Data on the Blockchain provides durability and enables integrity checking
-- Data on content-addressed filesystems allows to transfer larger data objects at the expense of a higher risk of data aviability problems.
+- Data on content-addressed filesystems allows transferring of larger data objects at the expense of a higher risk of data availability problems.

 We refer to this data aggregate as the Entity Metadata.